Periodontal Disease Often Goes Undetected and Undiagnosed without Regular Dental Care.

 Bleeding gums is a common sign of early gum disease, indicating that infection may be present and should be addressed as soon as possible.
-Dr. Mazhari offers periodontal therapy for the signs and symptoms of gum disease to restore health and prevent further damage to either gum tissue or teeth- the gums support the teeth and poor gum health can lead to loose teeth, shifting teeth and even tooth loss.
+Dr. Mojgan Mazhari offers periodontal therapy for the signs and symptoms of gum disease to restore health and prevent further damage to either gum tissue or teeth.
+The gums support the teeth, and poor gum health can lead to loose teeth, shifting teeth, and even tooth loss.
 Gum disease remains a leading cause of tooth loss among adult patients today.

 What Causes Bleeding Gums?